j796160836/Glass-IntentTunnel/README.md

 Install GlassTunnel to Glass.
-Run the IntentTunnel app to start the tunnel
+Run the IntentTunnel app to start the tunnel (It's in the voice menu)

 Install AndroidTunnel to your phone.
-Run the IntentTunnel app to start the tunnel
+Run the IntentTunnel app, press menu to start the tunnel

-Bind to the RouterService to start sending intents.
+Install MusicPusherSample.
+Say "phome music start" or "phone music stop".